 Measles, mumps and rubella are diseases caused by viruses.
 The viruses are easily spread through the air when an infected person coughs or sneezes.
 You can become infected when you breathe in this air or touch a surface contaminated with the viruses.
 The viruses can also spread through contact with an infected person's saliva when sharing food, drinks, cigarettes or by kissing.

-Measles, also known as red measles, causes fever, rash, cold-like symptoms and red, inflamed eyes that can be sensitive to light.
+Measles causes fever, a rash, cold-like symptoms and red, inflamed eyes that can be sensitive to light.
 It can lead to infections of the ear or lungs (pneumonia).
-More serious complications such as encephalitis, which is a swelling of the brain, can occur in 1 in 1,000 people.
+More serious complications such as encephalitis can occur in one in 1,000 people.
 Encephalitis can lead to seizures, deafness or permanent brain damage.
-About 1 person in 3,000 with measles can die from complications.
+About one person in 3,000 with measles can die from complications.

 Mumps causes fever, headache and swelling of the salivary glands and cheeks.
-More serious complications include encephalitis, which is swelling of the brain.
-About 1 in 20 people with mumps get mumps meningitis, an infection of the lining of the brain.
+More serious complications include encephalitis.
+About one in 20 people with mumps get mumps meningitis, an infection of the lining of the brain.
 Mumps can also cause temporary deafness.
-Permanent deafness occurs in less than 1 in 20,000 people with mumps.
-Adults and teens with mumps can have painful swelling of the testicles (about 1 in 4 cases) or ovaries (about 1 in 20 cases).
+Permanent deafness occurs in less than one in 20,000 people with mumps.
+Adults and teens with mumps can have painful swelling of the testicles (about one in 4 cases) or ovaries (about one in 20 cases).

 These diseases are now rare in B.C. because of routine childhood immunization programs.